This (updated) guide reviews all of the best low-carb dog foods this year.

 Top 5 Ingredients: 1.
 Beef & Beef Heart, 2.
 Vegetables, 3.
 Seeds & Coconut Oil, 4.
 Beef Liver, 5.
 Vitamins and Minerals

-No dog food can beat Visionary Pet Food’s Raw Keto Beef Patties when it comes to low carbohydrate content.
+No dog food can beat Visionary Pet Food’s Raw Keto Beef Patties regarding low carbohydrate content.
 According to the brand, their patties contain only 4-grams of carbs in a single 8-ounce patty.
 If you do the math, that’s a little over 1% of the total nutritional value.
 This figure makes these patties a true keto-only diet solution.

-Since the formula is virtually free from carbs, it also contains zero starchy vegetables, added sugar, fructose, or any other kind of excuse for a carbohydrate.
-All of the protein comes from beef meat and heart, while fats and other micronutrients are derived from vegetable seeds and healthy oils.
+Since the formula is virtually free from carbs, it also contains zero starchy vegetables, added sugar, fructose, or other undesirable carbohydrates.
+All of the protein comes from beef meat and heart, while fats and other micronutrients come from vegetable seeds and healthy oils.
 Because the patties are frozen and raw, they will require careful handling and freezing to preserve their freshness.